Special Educational Needs

 Children who have a statement of SEN or an EHC plan are given priority when applying for school places.
 SENAR will offer advice on this if needed.

-Nationally there are 11.7% of the total pupil population that receive SEN support.
+Nationally, the average percentage of the total pupil population that receive SEN support is 12.1%.

-In HGJS, 9.6% of our pupils receive SEN support.
+At HGJS, 13.3% of our pupils receive SEND support.

-Nationally 2.9% of the total pupil population have a Statement or EHC Plan.
+Nationally, the average percentage of the pupil population that have a Statement or EHCP is 3.3%.

-In HGJS, 0.63% of our pupils have an EHC or Statement.
+At HGJS, 1.7% of our pupils have an EHC or Statement.